Did you notice the sachet of soap nuts enclosed when you unpacked your product? It’s a gift from Muezart to You!

 - Lay flat to dry or dry in shade

 - Eri silk can be ironed.
 Test your iron, use medium heat or a thin cotton layer between the silk and your iron.
-Spraying water to remove wrinkles.
-If your garment has one side, then iron directly on the underside
+Spray water to remove wrinkles.
+If your garment has a single layer, then iron directly on the underside

 - Eri silk can be dry cleaned (we prefer professional wet clean) or spot clean the fabric